-Just like the driverless car, level 4 is the advice industry equivalent to “automated" technology.
+Like driverless cars, level 4 is the advice industry equivalent to “automated" technology.
 All functions of advice and compliance are performed automatically, with the exception of components that require algorithm applications to predict and mimic human behaviour across an infinite spectrum, like predicting markets to human behaviour.
-The theory of replicating the brain’s thinking or feeling a ‘certain way’ at a ‘particular time’ or ‘unforeseen events’, is a very complex problem to solve.
+The theory of replicating the brain’s thinking or feeling a ‘certain way’ at a ‘particular time’ or ‘unforeseen events, is a very complex problem to solve.
 It is not like the replication of a motor skill or sensory function.

-Autonomous takes the client automatically through the fact finding process, setting out the client’s entire actual position (data aggregation of cashflow & net worth).
-The system can determine the most optimal strategy & actions to meet all his or her goals and objectives, all within compliant preliminary parameters.
+Autonomous takes the client automatically through the fact-finding process, setting out the client’s entire actual position (data aggregation of cash flow & net worth).
+The system can determine the most optimal strategy & actions to meet all goals and objectives, all within compliant preliminary parameters.
 The output from client engagement tools map directly to corresponding strategies, they are optimised (via engine algorithms) to achieve the goals and objectives of the client.

-Learning and intelligence via data aggregation and algorithms enables the system to learn aspects of human behaviour; the system is constantly learning a clients cashflow habits, learning how to pre-empt issues and ways to reward and motivate customers based on them.
-There’s no limiting the client to a risk profile, instead the system learns how people feel and respond to risk, teaching them how they can meet their goals.
+Learning and intelligence via data aggregation and algorithms enable the system to learn aspects of human behaviour; the system is constantly learning a client's cashflow habits, learning how to pre-empt issues, and ways to reward and motivate customers based on them.
+There’s no limiting the client to a risk profile, instead, the system learns how people feel and respond to risk, teaching them how they can meet their goals.

 The system populates applications for Straight Through Processing (STP) to investment & fund platforms and auto acceptance of loadings for automated insurance underwriting services.

-The technology is robust, accurate with performance scalability of the calculation and analytics engines.
-It is designed to handle complex data flows and has rigour around the testing of its algorithms and compliance obligations.
-It has a ‘human centric’ user experience.
-The system is convergent across; insurance, superannuation, investment and taxation.
+The technology is robust, and accurate with performance scalability of the calculation and analytics engines.
+It is designed to handle complex data flows and has rigor around the testing of its algorithms and compliance obligations.
+It has a ‘human-centric’ user experience.
+The system is convergent across; insurance, superannuation, investment, and taxation.